Nevenall/gulp-bookshelf/devlog.md

 if we put it in the app as a global, it would affect page components it would be nice to put it in one place maybe if the app styles were imported in the compoent itself, that would work, right?

+## 4.4.2020

+separate the app colors and the page colors here's an accessible way to hide the focus outline for buttons https://jmperezperez.com/outline-focus-ring-a11y/